backdrop-contrib/activity_calendar/README.md

 content type.

 If *Flag Activity* sub-module is enabled, you can configure number of points assigned for each flagging.

-Other modules can implement `hook_activity_calendar()` that should return array of `module_name` string and `$user_activity` sub-array, which in turn should have Unix timestamps as array keys and number of points for each timestamp entry.
+Other modules can implement `hook_calendar()` that should return array of `module_name` string and `$user_activity` sub-array, which in turn should have Unix timestamps as array keys and number of points for each timestamp entry.
 [For Example](https://github.com/backdrop-contrib/activity_calendar/blob/1.x-1.x/modules/flag_activity/flag_activity.module):